 Imagine you needed to deliver a package to the office building a block away.
-But the only way to get there was to have the package scheduled to be delivered on a giant truck which gets dispatched out of another city.
-Or conversely imagine needing to deliver thousands of boxes to a warehouse, but the only thing you have is a bicycle.
+But the only way to get there was to have the package scheduled to be delivered on a giant truck that gets dispatched out of another city.
+Or conversely, imagine needing to deliver thousands of boxes to a warehouse, but the only thing you have is a bicycle.

 Application integration on the other hand requires a real-time Service to be constantly monitoring transactions.
 This is because ESB tools are often talking between Applications.
 For example, imagine you have a closed opportunity in your CRM and you want that close opportunity to trigger an invoicing process for your Accounts Receivable System.
-Rather than hand entering all the information you would set up a Service Bus which would carry the relevant information to your accounts receivable group, speeding up the invoice creation process.
+Rather than hand entering all the information, you would set up a Service Bus which would carry the relevant information to your accounts receivable group, speeding up the invoice creation process.
 This would be akin to using the bicycle in our previous example.
-Its not great for moving a lot of stuff but its nimble and its purpose built for getting a few packages from A to B.
+It is not great for moving a lot of stuff but it's nimble and is purpose-built for getting a few packages from A to B.

 In the past, The lines between these two different middleware functions were fairly stark.
 Organizations would simply have one tool for Application integration and another tool for bulk data loading.
 This however can be frustrating because both ETL and ESB share so many of the same basic data movement requirements, namely the ability to deliver data through a structured process.
 And in the data world we’re not talking about trucks and bicycles with physical world limitations we’re talking about data and software.
 So in the back of everybody’s mind, we’ve always known that these two functions could reside in the same place.